777arc/textbook/content/rds.rst

    :align: center
    :target: ../_images/fm_before_demod.svg

-That being said, it's important to understand that when you FM modulate a signal, the higher frequency that signal goes, the higher frequency of the resulting FM signal.
-So that signal centered at 67 kHz being present is increasing the total bandwidth occupied by the transmitted FM signal.
+That being said, it's important to understand that when you FM modulate a signal, a higher frequency in the data signal will lead to a higher frequency in the resulting FM signal.
+So that signal centered at 67 kHz being present is increasing the total bandwidth occupied by the transmitted FM signal, as the maximum frequency component is now around 75 kHz as shown in the first PSD above.  `Carson's bandwidth rule <https://en.wikipedia.org/wiki/Carson_bandwidth_rule>`_ applied to FM tells us that FM stations occupy roughly 250 kHz of spectrum, which is why we usually sample at 250 kHz (recall that when using quadrature/IQ sampling, your received bandwidth equals your sampling rate).

-As a quick aside, some readers may be familiar with looking at the FM band using an SDR or spectrum analyzer and seeing the following, and thinking that the block-y signals adjacent to some of the FM stations are RDS.
+As a quick aside, some readers may be familiar with looking at the FM band using an SDR or spectrum analyzer and seeing the following spectrogram, and thinking that the block-y signals adjacent to some of the FM stations are RDS.

 .. image:: ../_images/fm_band_psd.png
    :scale: 80 %